 Businesses in all industries require access to equipment, whether heavy machinery or smaller-scale devices like computers or even office supplies.
 Businesses save costs when they merge by obtaining access to new equipment or machinery owned by the other party.
 This access can remove the need to replace or purchase more equipment.

-Besides cost-synergies, synergies as a result of revenues or financial strategies are of equal importance.
+Besides cost-synergies, synergies as a result of revenues or financial strategies are of equal importance in strategic M&A.

 Revenue synergies refer to any improvement or advantage that allows merged businesses to increase their revenue or profits.

 When one business merges with another, they can absorb the other company’s demographics, which allows them to expand their reach and engagement.
 This inherited demographic could be an increased volume of a business’s current audience or an entirely new target audience.
 In both situations, the two involved companies can access a higher volume of people to invest in their products or services.
 This increased volume directly results in an increased revenue stream.

 Access to new employees, departments and equipment can allow merged businesses to streamline their processes to optimize their production, be more efficient, and increase their output.

 In some cases, a business will merge with another that sells products or services relevant but different from what they offer.
 Providing new or an increased volume of products or services will also increase a company’s revenue.

 When one business merges with another, they don’t only obtain their finances and resources; they get their loyal customers.
 Access to a new solidified customer base can improve sales and return, increasing profit as a result.

 When a company merges with another with patented products or services, they are often able to produce more competitive offerings to give them an edge and obtain higher revenues.

 Like revenue synergies, financial synergies also fall under the category of soft synergies.
 Financial synergy is any increased access to funds experienced by two growing businesses who come together to obtain more financing to achieve growth and expansion.